-(c) The licensee fee for the fiscal year beginning July 1 and ending June 30 of the following year, or any part thereof shall be the sum of $250 for the principal place of business of the licensee, and the sum of $125 for each branch of the licensee, maintained in this state.
+(c) The licensee fee for the fiscal year beginning July 1 and ending June 30 of the following year, or any part thereof shall be the sum of $250 for the principal place of business of the licensee, and the sum of $125 for each branch of the licensee.
 Any licensee who proves to the satisfaction of the commissioner, by affidavit or other proof satisfactory to the commissioner, that during the 12 calendar months of the immediately preceding fiscal year, for which the license has been paid that the licensee has not held retail installment contracts exceeding $15,000 in amount, shall be entitled to a refund of that portion of each license fee paid in excess of $25.
-The commissioner shall certify to the commissioner of management and budget that the licensee is entitled to a refund, and payment thereof shall be made by the commissioner of management and budget.
-The amount necessary to pay for the refundment of the license fee is appropriated out of the general fund.
+The commissioner shall certify that the licensee is entitled to a refund, and payment of the refund shall be made by the commissioner.
+The amount necessary to pay for the refundment of the license fee is appropriated from the financial institutions account under section 46.131, subdivision 11.
 All license fees received by the commissioner under sections 53C.01 to 53C.14 shall be deposited with the commissioner of management and budget.

 (d) Each license shall specify the location of the office or branch and must be conspicuously displayed there.
 In case the location be changed, the commissioner shall endorse the change of location on the license.